This Simple TikTok Hack Will Change The Way You Apply Blush

 While it's so simple it hurts, the results are pretty spectacular, giving you that fresh-from-a-holiday look without the need for any after-sun care.
 It might seem like a lot for those who prefer a lighter flush, but trust us, once you get used to the high-impact colour, it'll be your new favourite way to utilise blush.

-To give it a go, we recommend reaching for a stick blush like Westman Atelier's Baby Cheeks or Nudestix's All Over Face Colour blush that allows you to draw the shape on with ease.
+To give it a go, we recommend reaching for a stick blush like Westman Atelier's Baby Cheeks or Mecca Max's Off-Duty blush that allows you to draw the shape on with ease.
 The colour choice is up to you, but for a sunny glow, we suggest a bright coral hue without any sparkles in the formula to look as natural as possible.

 Below, shop some of our favourite stick blushes to give the method a whirl!